 Background information about episodes.

-Please be aware that other than for German, automated translation from English has been used, and please read our medical disclaimer here.
+Please be aware that for other languages automated translation from English is available (see Languages button above).
+Please read our medical disclaimer here.

 GUIDANCE FOR THE PATIENT IN EVENT OF RHABDOMYOLYSIS

 If after strenuous or unusual physical activity/exercise† you have one or more of the following signs:

 LOW VOLUME OF URINE